 Given that an economic downturn is inevitable, we recommend that community associations send out a notice to the homeowners requesting that they immediately contact the association if they are unable to pay assessments.
-A homeowners association that knows the scope of their potential delinquency issues early on may be able to adjust their budget for the remainder of the year.
+A homeowners association that knows the scope of its potential delinquency issues early on may be able to adjust its budget for the remainder of the year.
 Similarly, a community association may be able to recommend a program that provides governmental assistance and results in a win-win situation for the community association and the homeowner.
 The Michigan Step Forward program provides financial assistance to help with the payment of condominium and homeowners association assessments for those that qualify.

 2. Implement or Amend a Collection Policy.

 All community associations should have a collection policy to ensure efficient collection of delinquent assessments and that all homeowners are treated equally.
 A typical collection policy will identify the following:

 - The due date of the assessment and the date that interest or late fees begin to accrue.

 - A time period in which the board or management company will send a follow-up letter for any missed payments.